AnthonyJspr98/AnthonyJspr98/README.md

 - 👋 Hi, I’m @AnthonyJspr98
-- 👀 I’m interested in Software Developement, Cryptocurrency and Machine Learning
+- 👀 I’m interested in Software Developement and Machine Learning

 <!---
 AnthonyJspr98/AnthonyJspr98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.